This blog was updated on 13 June 2019

 The British Red Cross Disaster Fund is there so that we can help as soon as there is a crisis anywhere in the world.

 Money from the fund is supporting our work on safe and dignified burials in the DRC.
+It is also helping contain the epidemic so that it does not spread to neighbouring provinces and countries.

 The Red Cross is also helping health centres to treat patients and use a new vaccine to prevent new cases.
 Although there is no cure for Ebola, early treatment can improve chances of survival.
-There is also a new experimental vaccine.

 But the best treatment is stopping Ebola’s spread.
 So we will keep helping people understand why they must say goodbye to their loved ones in a different way.